Financial Translation: The Emergence of Multilingual Trading Platforms

 Even so, trading of financial assets largely remained a “face-to-face” activity wherein a buyer and seller, or their agents, would at some point meet and interact and carry out the trade.
 The images of brokers engaging in open out-cry on exchange floors would be quite nostalgic for some of the stalwarts of the industry.
 This went on until the first paradigm shift came in the early ’70s with the development in telecommunications.

-NASDAQ came into being as a computerized trading exchange, eliminating the need for physical stock certificates.
+NASDAQ came into being as a computerised trading exchange, eliminating the need for physical stock certificates.
 However, the seeds of today’s burgeoning online trading volumes were sown in 1982, when Trade-Plus was founded by the physicist William Porter before the Web came into being.

 A decade later, it was renamed E-trade which offered an electronic trading platform via AOL (America Online) and CompuServe.
 While these were meant for industry experts, by mid-90s the e-trading terminal was taken to investors as brokerage firm K. Aufhauser & Co. brought online trading through WealthWEB and TransTerra’s launch of Accutrade for Windows ushered in the era of online investing via downloadable software and web-based trading.